Downwinders at Risk has been powered by one unshakeable belief: real change starts from the ground up.

 Our history is a testament to the power of community, telling the story of neighbors standing together to demand clean air and environmental justice.
 This legacy of people-powered advocacy is who we are.

-For decades, frontline communities have borne the brunt of pollution, climate change, and environmental neglect.
+For decades, low income communities and communities of color have borne the brunt of pollution, climate change, and environmental neglect.
 We exist to change that.

 Founded in 1994, Downwinders at Risk grew out of grassroots resistance to environmental harm and harms to public health.
 What began as a local effort has evolved into a powerful movement for justice that spans neighborhoods, cities, and generations.